joehahn/spark-one-off/README.md

 on that data.
 An MLP model is a fairly simple neural network model, and the quality of its predictions depends on the number of neurons used in the model's hidden layer.
-To explore this, the mlp.py code actually fits 10 different neural nets to the training data, these models have 5 < N < 600 in their neural networks.
+To explore this, the mlp.py code actually fits 10 different neural nets to the training data, and those models use 5 < N < 600 neurons in their hidden layers.
 To determine the optimal number of neurons N, the mlp.py code uses these trained MLP classifiers to map each model's predicted decision boundaries, and the dashboard shows that N=30 is the optimal number of neurons in the MLP model's hidden layer.